 you could wear a similar shade to the color of your shoes. (navy blue and vanilla cream are amazing shade mixes)

 Yeah I think those are not good for a formal event.
-Try to buff up you old flats with some shoe polish, or ask your friends to borrow something!posted about 1 year ago
+Try to buff up you old flats with some shoe polish, or ask your friends to borrow something!posted over 1 year ago